allandecastro/BusinessProcessFlowViewer/README.md

 * Click to managed properties of the subgrid, and add the custom Control "BusinessProcessFlowViewer"

-* You can see that they are severals parameters (with default values), it allows you to change color and to configure the component properly.You can refer to the configuration section.
+* You can see that they are severals parameters (with default values), it allows you to change color and to configure the component properly.
+You can refer to the configuration section.

 ## Configuration